 These are some of the bizarre laws from North Dakota.
-The state and county rule books contain a significant number of old laws that, despite not being necessarily heavily enforced today, they still haven’t been repealed.
+The state and county rule books contain a significant number of old laws that, despite not being necessarily heavily enforced today, still haven’t been repealed.

 Below is a fascinating compilation of seven strange laws from the state of North Dakota.